-Thanks to collaboration with the USDA-ARS (with funding provided by a NACA) we are working with colleagues at the USDA-ARS Forage Seed and Cereal Research Unit , Corvallis, OR; ARS, Raleigh, NC; and University of Minnesota - St. Paul, MN to characterize levels of barley seedling and adult plant resistance to stem rust UG99, identify the QTLs/genes responsible for the resistance phenotype, and to deploy resistance alleles in new genetic backgrounds.
+Thanks to USDA-ARS NACA funding, we are working with colleagues at the USDA-ARS Forage Seed and Cereal Research Unit , Corvallis, OR; ARS, Raleigh, NC; and University of Minnesota - St. Paul, MN to characterize levels of barley seedling and adult plant resistance to stem rust UG99, identify the QTLs/genes responsible for the resistance phenotype, and to deploy resistance alleles in new genetic backgrounds.

-In this project, we are developing UG99-resistant resistant germplasm.
-We are now into our second cycle of doubled haploid resistance allele inrogression and deployment.
+In this project, we are developing germplasm resistant to race TTKSK (UG99) of stem rust.
+By leveraging resources provided by the Barley Stripe Rust NACA, we are also assessing this germplasm for resistance to other rusts.
+We are now into our fifth cycle of doubled haploid resistance allele introgression and deployment.

-Resistance donors: The donors are spring habit varieties, both hulled (TR02272, SB97197) and hull-less (MC0181-11, MC0181-31, SH98076, SH98073).
+Resistance donors: The donors were spring habit varieties, both hulled (TR02272, SB97197) and hull-less (MC0181-11, MC0181-31, SH98076, SH98073).
 This germplasm was developed by Drs.
-Brian Rossnalgel and Aaron Beattie (University of Saskatchewan) and Bill Legge (Agriculture and Agri-food Canada, Manitoba).
+Brian Rossnagel and Aaron Beattie (University of Saskatchewan) and Bill Legge (Agriculture and Agri-food Canada, Manitoba).
 Seed of each accession, harvested from plants verified for resistance phenotype, was provided by Dr. Brian Steffenson (University of Minnesota).

 Adapted germplasm: The rpg4/Rpg5 donors were crossed with a range of germplasm from the OSU Barley Breeding Program, including winter and spring growth habit; hulled and hull-less; 2-row and 6-row; malting and food types.